Information for Physicians

 Best Practice Guidelines

-- EHDI Medical Home Flow Chart (link to flow chart we adapted from AAP)
+- EHDI Medical Home Flow Chart

 - Joint Committee on Infant Hearing 2007 Position Statement (http://www.jcih.org/posstatemts.htm)